College Ready Grant

 At-risk students who fall even moderately short of academic benchmarks in eighth grade are unlikely to catch up and become college ready in high school.
 Only one in five places into college-level English upon graduating high school, and just one in 10 places into college-level math.
 The rest—a sizable majority—place into remedial courses, and face bleak odds of ever completing college.

 Our College Ready grant tackles this sobering reality head on by funding established programs equipped to help at-risk high school students improve math and English achievement, so they arrive on campus ready to succeed in college-level courses.
-The time, attention, tutoring, and skill-building activities these programs provide, through qualified educators and trained tutors, translate into brighter futures for students in college and beyond.
+The time, attention, tutoring, and skill-building activities these programs provide, through highly qualified educators and tutors, will translate into brighter futures for students in college and beyond.

 - When it comes to reading benchmarks, only 19% of low-income students who are moderately off track in grade 8 get on track by grade 11 or 12.*